maim-lain/dreams/alice/dom-route.md

 ### Day 9
 #### Morning:
 - Choose "Alternate outfit" for an ass scene or choose "Normal outfit" for a tits scene
-- Check PC -> Take a shower -> Go to Marcus
 - Choose any

 #### Dinner date: